codsen/codsen/packages/json-variables/README.md

 #### In practice:

 Wrapping of the variables is an essential feature when working with data structures that need to be adapted for both back-end and front-end.
-For the development, preview build you might want `John` as a first name, but for back-end build you might want `{{ user.firstName }}`.
+For the development, preview build you might want `John` as a first name, but for back-end build, you might want `{{ user.firstName }}`.

 Taking Nunjucks templating language as an example, you'll end up with something like: